 For guidance on how to export a 2D cut pattern from SolidWorks for parts that require SendCutSend’s bending services, check out our SolidWorks 2021 or SolidWorks 2022 bending tutorials.

-First, check your export setting and make sure they look like this:
+First, check your export settings and make sure they look like this:

-This should give you exactly what we need without any extra lines.
-Then just drag and drop the file into our instant quote tool, pick your material and quantity, and your parts will be on their way!
+Exporting to DXF from SolidWorks with these steps should give you exactly what we need without any extra lines.
+Then upload the file to our website for an instant quote, pick your material and quantity, and your parts will be on their way!